zchee/neovim-wiki/Introduction.md

 ### New plugin architecture

-All code supporting embedded scripting language interpreters will be replaced by a new plugin system that will support extensions written in any programming language.
+All code supporting embedded scripting language interpreters will be replaced by a new plugin system that supports extensions written in any programming language.
 Compatibility layers will be provided for legacy Vim plugins written in some of the currently supported scripting languages such as Python or Ruby.
-Most plugins should work on Neovim with little modifications, if any.
+Most plugins should work on Neovim with little modification, if any.

-This is how the Neovim plugin system works:

-- Plugins are long-running programs/jobs (coprocesses) that communicate with vim through stdin/stdout using msgpack-rpc or json-rpc.
-- Neovim discovers and runs these programs at startup, keeping two-way communication channels with each plugin through its lifetime.
-- Plugins will be able to listen to events and send commands to vim asynchronously.

-That shows a hypothetical conversation between Neovim and a completion plugin which displays completions when the user presses Ctrl+Space.
-The above scheme gives neovim near limitless extensibility and also improves stability as plugins will be automatically isolated from the main executable.
+Moreover, GUIs are implemented as plugins, decoupled from the Neovim core.

+See the [Plugin Architecture](Plugin-UI-architecture) page for a detailed overview.

 This system can also easily emulate the current scripting language interfaces to vim.
 For example, a plugin can emulate the Python interface by running